clintcolding/HomeLab/readme.md

 sudo service telegraf restart
 ```

-## Get Container Memory Stats

-You need to enable the memory cgroup, the file to edit is `/boot/cmdline.txt`
+> You need to enable the memory cgroup, the file to edit is `/boot/cmdline.txt`

-Add the follow line to the list `cgroup_enable=memory` and reboot your host.
+> Add the following line to the list `cgroup_enable=memory` and reboot your pi.

 ## Stop All Containers